Cain’s Aftermath: Cain’s Greatest Sin

 Sons and Daughters

 What of the sons of Lamech, of the seventh generation of Cain?
-This part of scripture establishes the essential components of what will become the modern world: nomadic life, urban life, and industry, the creation of art beyond the making of trinkets, and the making of music beyond drums, and the sword will be wielded.
+This part of scripture establishes the essential components of what will become the modern world: nomadic life, urban life, and industry; the creation of art beyond the making of trinkets; and the creation of music beyond the use of drums.
+The sword will also be wielded.

 Both Jabal and Jubal are the children of Ada.
-“Jabal erected tents, and loved the life of a shepherd,” from Josephus, and from Gen. 4.20, “He was the father of those who dwell in tents and have livestock.”
-Jabal is accredited with initiating what is historically known as ‘tent people’, and advances the nomadic culture.
-Many commentaries attribute Jabal as the person who creates the Bedouin culture.
+“Jabal erected tents, and loved the life of a shepherd,” from Josephus and Gen. 4.20, “He was the father of those who dwell in tents and have livestock.”
+Jabal is credited with initiating what is historically known as the ‘tent people’ movement and advancing the nomadic culture.
+Many commentaries attribute Jabal to being the person who created the Bedouin culture.
 Other scholars believe that the Bedouins already existed.
-Regardless, Jabal’s contribution to nomadic life would not have been after the nature of Abraham, who followed after God, but would have been after the nature of Cain, godless or pagan.
+Regardless, Jabal’s contribution to nomadic life would not have been after Abraham, who followed God, but rather after the nature of Cain, which was godless or pagan.

-Now into the seventh generation of Cain, and having arrived at Lamech, scripture indicates that Lamech continues to pursue violence and murder.
+Now, in the seventh generation of Cain, and having arrived at Lamech, scripture indicates that Lamech continues to pursue violence and murder.
 The history of this part of the world now enters into a realm of confusion and serial revenge.
-Where before a certain ground shared open grazing, conflicts now ensue for land use.
-As an oasis may have once been free-right, now a tribe claims the oasis as their own.
-Suspicions may grow as tribes come into contact, tribal grudges erupt and death often follows.
+Where previously a particular ground was shared for open grazing, conflicts now arise over land use.
+As an oasis may have once been free, a tribe now claims the oasis as its own.
+Suspicions may grow as tribes come into contact, tribal grudges erupt, and death often follows.
 Tribal wars based upon long-ago events become continuous.
-It is unlikely forgiveness does not reside here.
+It is unlikely that forgiveness resides here.

-Gen. 9.6 attempts to resolve this issue of inherited tribal and family warfare.
+Genesis 9:6 attempts to resolve the issue of inherited tribal and family warfare.
 “Whoever sheds human blood, by a human being will his own blood be shed.”
-This is intended as a judicial prescription to stop revenge killings and the family feuds that almost always follow.
-As part of the Noahide laws, blood remains sacred, and to God the taking of human life is anathema.
+This law is intended as a judicial prescription to prevent revenge killings and the family feuds that often follow.
+As part of the Noahide laws, blood remains sacred, and to God, the taking of human life is anathema.
 Under Cain’s heritage, men fell under a murderous malediction.
 Even the sounds of music by Jubal, Jabal’s brother, are pleasant upon one occasion, but upon another, the pounding of drums heightens the warlike fever.

 Culture or War?

-However, serious questions remain concerning Cain’s exclusion of God.
+Serious questions remain concerning Cain’s exclusion of God.
 A lack of godliness remains at the root of Cain’s civilization.
-Concerning the city Cain built, named Enoch (Eridu), there might be a number of questions.
-Has the populous become discontent?
+There may be several questions concerning the city Cain built, which was named Enoch (also known as Eridu).
+Has the population become discontent?
 Is there urban friction?
 What is the social order?
 Who maintains the law, and how?

-When the ovens operated in the city square of ancient cultic societies we can glimpse the possible corruption present in Eridu (Dan.
+When the ovens operated in the city square of ancient cultic societies, we could see the possible corruption present in Eridu (Dan.
 3.13-30, fiery furnace).
 People guilty of severe crimes found themselves thrown in.
-Tradesmen and shoppers moved roundabout the city square while the screams shattered the air.
+Tradesmen and shoppers moved around the city square while the screams shattered the air.
 A similar godless narrative runs throughout the later attempt to erect Nimrod’s* ziggurat.
-It remains that Cain’s predatory nature continues to move as a spirit unabated across the land.
+Cain’s predatory nature remains to move as a spirit unabated across the land.
 Cain’s civilization provides the template for the world.

 *See Noahide Law/Nimrod